ShashikantBhadke/SBDropDown/README.md

 ```
     configCellFor(currentIndex: Int, arrSelectedIndex: [Int], currentData: Any, cell: SBTableCell, key: Any?)
 ```

-where,
+*If you provide array of string then no need to set this.
+I have done your work for that😅.* where,
 - currentIndex :- As name say's it is current Index 😜
 -  arrSelectedIndex :- As this framework is also support for multi selection.
 So that it that it has multiple selected indices.